ghoresh11/twilight/README.md

 # The twilight zone of the pan-genome

-## To classify your own pan-genome analsis:
+## To classify your own pan-genome:

 To apply a similar analysis on the output of a pan-genome analysis using tools such as Roary (1) or Panaroo (2), you must provide: